lanternadev/lanternadev/README.md

 - M365 Purview Risk and Compliance deployment and management module
 - Fully automated end-to-end creation of Azure DevOps Repository and cloning to local Git repository
-- SharePoint on-premises Migration module, building using the ShareGate PowerShell Module and PnP
+- SharePoint on-premises Migration module, built using the ShareGate PowerShell Module and PnP
 - Function to identify SP on-premises site collections approaching their quota limit